Ruins of the ancient port city of Haifa, located on the west shore side of Mount Carmel.

-## Earlier

 Ruins of the ancient port city of Haifa, located on the west shore side of Mount Carmel.
-It was inhabited starting in the late Bronze age (~18th C BC).
+It was inhabited starting in the late Bronze age (~18th century BC).
 The port city continued in the Israelite period, the Persian period, a Phoenician port before and during the Hellenistic period, Roman/Byzantine periods, Arabic, Crusader and Mameluke periods.

 Tel Shikmona is located on the shores of Mt Carmel, on the side of the highway entering into Haifa.

-The city was fortified during the 11th C BC by the Israelite kings.
+The city was fortified during the 11th century BC by the Israelite kings.
 A section of the city wall with a casemate design, dated to the times of King Solomon, was excavated in the mound.
-The excavations also unearthed streets and houses, including a "four-room" house which is typical of this period.
+The excavations also unearthed streets and houses, including a “four-room” house which is typical of this period.

 A Biblical map of the area around the site is shown here.
 Notice the coast road – a western branch of Via Maris -which passes through the city.